ChrisMakesKode/ChrisMakesKode.github.io/projects/project-1.md

 <img class="ui medium right floated rounded image" src="../images/DD_Sample.png">
 <span style="color: white; text-shadow: -1px 0 black, 0 1px black, 1px 0 black, 0 -1px black;">
   In my first semester as a Grad student, everyone was assigned in groups of four to five to complete this project.
 We were provided a context prompt that involves a furniture store.
 The business would retain a database containing information on customers, products sold, shipping, employees, and delivery trucks.
-Before we could write any SQL Query, we were tasked to display our understanding of the logical workflows in the business process through various diagrams.
-This includes Entity Relationship Diagrams (ERD) and a Data Dictionary.</span>
+Before we could write any SQL Query, we had to understand the logical workflow in the furniture outlet's business process.
+We created various diagrams to document our studies.
+Some of them include Entity Relationship Diagrams (ERD) and Data Dictionary.</span>

 <span style="color: white; text-shadow: -1px 0 black, 0 1px black, 1px 0 black, 0 -1px black;">
   I worked with everyone to discern which nouns from the provided prompt should be considered as Entities.
-This would identify what would be stored as tables and their corresponding attributes or traits for documentation purposes.</span>
+This would identify what would be stored as tables and what their corresponding attributes or traits.
+Writing the SQL Queries to build the Database was one of the last parts.
+Our documented diagrams would facilitate group discussions on how we would proceed after finalizing our decisions.</span>

 <img class="ui medium right floated rounded image" src="../images/ERD_sample.png">
 <span style="color: white; text-shadow: -1px 0 black, 0 1px black, 1px 0 black, 0 -1px black;">